 To begin, South Korea continues to be a great place to teach English abroad.
 English teachers are in high demand and can expect to earn high salaries with benefits like flight allowances, accommodation, paid holidays and bonuses.

 South Korea is perfect for teachers who have a bachelor’s degree, are native English speakers, can pass a background check and are TEFL certified.
 If you don’t have a TEFL, make sure you get one before you apply to teach in South Korea.
 I recommend Premier TEFL courses because they are an official partner of the EPIK Program.

 Teachers choose South Korea because they can save money and even pay off student loans.
 However, keep in mind that you’ll be working long hours – some of the longest working hours in Asia for teachers.

 The most popular program is EPIK.
-Applications are now open for this teaching program in South Korea so apply now!
+Applications open twice a year.

 Another great place to teach English abroad in 2021 is Spain.
 The Cultural Ambassadors Language Assistant program (also called Auxiliares de Conversación) is currently open, so apply before all the spots are taken!